Labelbox/labelbox-python/examples/CONTRIBUTING.md

 7. Subsections need a second level header "##" and an overview of the section.
 8. The last cell should be a clean up section to delete any labelbox objects created.

+> [!IMPORTANT]
+> Please make sure to remove any API keys before pushing changes

 ## Branches and Tags

-* All development happens in feature branches ideally prefixed by contributor's initials.
+- All development happens in feature branches ideally prefixed by contributor's initials.
 For example `fs/feature_name`.
-* Approved PRs are merged to the `develop` branch.
+- Approved PRs are merged to the `develop` branch.
-* All releases align to a git tag.
+- All releases align to a git tag.

 ## Github Workflows

-* Github Branch Workflow
+- Github Branch Workflow
-  * When you push to a branch that contains files inside the examples directory, it will automatically reformat your notebook to match our given style and provide appropriate headers.
+  - When you push to a branch that contains files inside the examples directory, it will automatically reformat your notebook to match our given style and provide appropriate headers.
 Once this workflow is completed it will commit back to your branch which then you can then pull.
-  * If your push contains new notebooks or modifies the names of notebooks the readme will be updated to reflect the change with updated links
+  - If your push contains new notebooks or modifies the names of notebooks the readme will be updated to reflect the change with updated links

 ## General Prerequisites